-After a recent increase in the number of horrific accidents caused by using a mobile phone whilst driving, the government is now in the planning stages of developing tougher penalties.
+After a recent increase in dangerous cars and motorcycles accidents caused by using a mobile phone whilst driving, the government is now in the planning stages of developing tougher penalties.
 A large number of these accidents caused whilst the driver was using a mobile phone have resulted in deaths of both adults and children, and a proportion of society is finally beginning to realise that using a mobile phone whilst driving is as bad as drink driving.

 The Prime Minister, Theresa May, has called for a cultural shift which would mean that using a phone while driving would be as taboo and shameful as driving under the influence of alcohol or drugs.
 The key is to eventually see motorists shamed out of using their mobile phone while driving, because what can be deemed a small split second distraction, can wreck people’s lives forever.